rclone/rclone/docs/content/docs.md

 The remote in use must support server-side move or copy and you must use the same remote as the destination of the sync.
-The backup directory must not overlap the destination directory.
+The backup directory must not overlap the destination directory without it being excluded by a filter rule.

 For example